 Online Maryland sports betting went live this NFL season, and there are already several brick-and-mortar places to wager on the Ravens.
 And after last year’s Ravens partnership, Caesars Entertainment will soon have a sportsbook at M&T Bank Stadium.

-If you’re planning to make a trip to M&T Bank Stadium to see the Ravens live, here are a few things to help make your game day experience fulfilling.
+If you’re planning to make a trip to M&T Bank Stadium to see the Ravens live, here are a few things to help make the most out of your game day experience.

 Getting to M&T Bank Stadium

 For fans flying in from out of town, BWI Airport sits just 13 minutes from M&T Stadium and has a number of shuttles that will take you directly to the stadium.

 The MTA light rail also runs from the airport to the stadium.
 If you plan to take public transport to the game – and that’s a great option – the best light rail exit is Camden Yards.
 The best metro train stop is Camden Station.